1alex-vag/Vigilis-Allsky/README.md

 ## Night-Sky Processing

-VIGILIS automatically creates several products from each observing night.
+VIGILIS automatically creates several products (if selected) from each observing night.

 ### Timelapse